dan-k-k/vocal-gate/README.md

 # Vocal Gate macOS VST3/AU/Standalone

 An AI-powered noise gate plugin specifically trained to separate clean speech from artifacts and background noise.
-Built for macOS (Apple Silicon M-Series).
+Built for macOS (M-series).

 ### See it in Action